Adoption terms explained

 Life story work

 Life story work is the process of helping children separated from their birth families to remember and make sense of their early lives.
 Children who have been through the care system often experience changes in social workers, carers and home before being placed with an adopted family.
 This work, which usually includes making a life story book, allows adopted children and young people to access to their heritage and past that may otherwise be missing, lost or forgotten.
-The life story book will usually include a description of birth family, birth place and significant people in their lives.
+The life story book will usually include a description of their birth family, birthplace and significant people in their lives.
 These facts and information help to give them a sense of identity so that they can understand the person they are.
 It is important that the children receive a message that they are loved, secure and safe in their adoptive family.
 However, children need to make sense of their story in a way which is appropriate to their age and understanding.
 Adopters will be supported when thinking about how to help their child make sense of their past and to feel safe and settled in their adoptive family.

 National adoption register

 A placement order will usually be made if a child is at significant risk, and if there is no prospect of the child being able to be cared for safely by his/her parents or relatives within a reasonable timescale.
-This is the legal ruling made by the courts which authorises an LA to place a child with approved prospective adoptive parents.
+This is the legal ruling made by the courts which authorises a Local Authority to place a child with approved prospective adoptive parents.
 At this stage in the adoption process, the LA and the prospective adoptive parents share parental responsibility for the child.
 A placement order will last until an adoption order is made, or until the courts decide to end the placement order.

 Prospective Adopter's Reports (PAR)